 Identical or Similar Trademark Exists

-In addition, the applicant can also produce consent or NOC from the owner of the exiting trademark with whom the applicant’s trademark is similar with.
+In addition, the applicant can also produce consent or NOC from the owner of the existing trademark with whom the applicant’s trademark is similar.

 Incorrect Trademark Form